I have been meaning to do this post for ages but you know life…so busy!

 Caring for your weave hair extensions

-OK so I was given the usual spiel about which shampoos to use and which ones not to use with this weave, but I was very slack and didn’t follow those directions at all.
-I am not suggesting anybody ignore your hairdressers care instructions, I am just saying I didn’t take much notice.
+OK so I was given the usual spiel about which shampoos to use and which ones not to use with this weave.
+But I was very slack and didn’t follow those directions at all.
+I am not suggesting anybody ignore your hairdressers care instructions, but just saying I didn’t take much notice.

 I was using the My Organics shampoo in the black bottle which I bought from Chemist Warehouse.
-It’s about $15 a bottle and the reason I used this is because I already had the stuff and it was nearly full and I didn’t feel like forking out for special (and expensive) hair shampoo and conditioner after paying $350 for a small weave.
+It’s about $15 a bottle.
+And the reason I used this is because I already had the stuff and it was nearly full.
+I didn’t feel like forking out for special (and expensive) hair shampoo and conditioner after paying $350 for a small weave.

 What Did I Think of the Hair Weave?

 So my thoughts on this type of weave are generally good.
-It was nice hair, it was discreet and again no glue so less damage on my own hair.
-That said, there were a couple of concerns I had with this product and the first one was how much it itches.
+It was nice hair, discreet and again no glue so less damage on my own hair.
+That said, there were a couple of concerns I had with this product.
+The first one was how much it itches.
 Sometimes the itch was so bad I could barely stand it.
 Scratching my head like I had nits or something.
-Upon inspection, I noticed it was thousands of tiny hairs at the top of the weave which were spiky and the way the weave was sewn into my hair, these short, spiky pieces of hair were sticking into my head constantly.
+Upon inspection, I noticed it was thousands of tiny hairs at the top of the weave which were spiky.
+And the way the weave was sewn into my hair, these short, spiky pieces of hair were sticking into my head constantly.